 You can apply for several exchanges within Erasmus+

-From the summer 2014 it is possible to apply for and be granted several Erasmus exchanges.
+In som cases it's also possible to apply for and be granted several Erasmus exchanges.
 However, you may participate in a maximum of 12 months of exchanges (studies and/or placements) per education cycle.
 I.e. 12 months at Bachelor’s level, 12 months at Master’s level and 12 months at doctoral level.

-It is also possible to go on a placement within a year of graduating.
+It's also possible to go on a placement within a year of graduating.

-Extra funding for students with disabilities
+Grants for students with fewer opportunities

 These are some of the most common questions and answers about Erasmus+ traineeships.
 Please talk to your university for more detailed information.